-Trees.
-The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for Protected and Specimen tree preservation.
+Land clearing is not permitted without prior authorization by NRM.
 Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.